Skip to main content

 Do you have articles stored elsewhere, but don't know how to export them?

-See this guide on how to export papers from any reference manager, like Zotero, Mendeley, EndNote, PaperPile etc.
+See this guide on how to export papers from your reference manager (Zotero, Mendeley, EndNote, PaperPile etc.)

 Importing Articles into a Litmap